andrewaddo/awsbaseline/content/security/IAM/_index.md

 * **Multi-factor authentication (MFA)**: You can add two-factor authentication to your account and to individual users for extra security.
 With MFA you or your users must provide not only a password or access key to work with your account, but also a code from a specially configured device.

-There are more benefits to using IAM and you can find them in this [documentation] (https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html#intro-video).

 ## Best Practices for AWS IAM Setup

 It is important to ensure that your environment is secure and only the right users have the right access.

-These are some of the list of setup configurations that you must have to ensure a secure environment
+These are some of the [security best practices] (https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html) we recommend you follow:

 **Root Account Protection**

 You use an access key (an access key ID and secret access key) to make programmatic requests to AWS.
-However, do not use your AWS account root user access key.
+However, do not use your [AWS account root user] (https://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html) access key.

 The access key for your AWS account root user gives full access to all your resources for all AWS services, including your billing information.
 You cannot reduce the permissions associated with your AWS account root user access key.
 Therefore, protect your root user access key like you would your credit card numbers or any other sensitive secret.

-You can watch the [video] (https://www.youtube.com/watch?v=ZaxCLDZgZBo&list=PLhr1KZpdzukf2K67aldy_A1pAC-SkpPWz&index=4&t=1s) below for an overview of root accounr protection.
+You can watch the [video] (https://www.youtube.com/watch?v=ZaxCLDZgZBo&list=PLhr1KZpdzukf2K67aldy_A1pAC-SkpPWz&index=4&t=1s) below for an overview of root account protection.

+{{< youtube id="ZaxCLDZgZBo" >}}

+When you are done, read this documentation for the [best practices for managing AWS access keys] (https://docs.aws.amazon.com/general/latest/gr/aws-access-keys-best-practices.html#root-password).

-**Least Privilege**
+**Grant Least Privilege**

-When you create IAM policies, follow the standard security advice of granting least privilege, or granting only the permissions required to perform a task.
+In a gist, grant only the permissions required to perform a task.
 Determine what users (and roles) need to do and then craft policies that allow them to perform only those tasks.

 Start with a minimum set of permissions and grant additional permissions as necessary.
 Doing so is more secure than starting with permissions that are too lenient and then trying to tighten them later.